FlyingFathead/GPT2-Telegram-Chatbot/README.md

 Put your API token in the `src` directory under `token.txt`.
 You will also likely need to customize the chat prefix, the chat suffix and other elements of the chat handling yourself.

+Currently, this runs on a newer `python-telegram-bot` version (v13.14) + you can use the latest TensorFlow 2.x instead of TF1 for this.

 It still has its flaws:

 - user needs to manually reset with `/reset` if the chat context memory is filled up